DarkYagami/test-inker/README.md

 8. The script tries to recognize looping stories and breaks if the loop is too long, in order to avoid infinite recursion.
 (Not sure yet how well this works).

+9. If the text shows: "end result: reached empty page", the game ended because there were no more links to click.
+This is expected behaviour when the story ends.
+If the text shows: "POSSIBLE LOOP DETECTED - ABORTING" then loop breaking was triggered (see 8.)